em00k/loadbmp-asm/README.md

 loadbmp-resample-palette-fade.asm is an updated version that will resample the colours to the nextpalette RGB999.
 Input should still be 256*192 256 colours.

+This is not the only way to resample colours, there are various methods each with their own pros and cons.

 verysimplebmp.asm shows how to include a bmp into your NEX file and point L2 at that RAM with reg $12

-# loadbmp on the ZX Next loadbmp-nonfu.asm
+# loadbmp on the ZX Next : loadbmp-nonfu.asm
  Loading a 256 index BMP on the ZX Next

 Bitmaps when saved as a 256 index BMP are more often then not stored upside down.